Organization for Economic Cooperation and Development

 - are excluded directly or indirectly from the coverage of a Member countrys own laws, or

-- are authorised in accordance with those laws.
+- are authorized in accordance with those laws.

 However, all exclusions and authorisations of what would otherwise be hard core cartels should be transparent and should be reviewed periodically to assess whether they are both necessary and no broader than necessary to achieve their overriding policy objectives.
 After the issuance of this Recommendation, Members should provide the Organisation annual notice of any new or extended exclusion or category of authorisation.